-We learned a lot from this spring’s Zoom Back Camera virtual cinema series.
-Currently, we’re working to decide what’s possible and will provide updates later this summer.
+We learned a lot from last spring’s Zoom Back Camera virtual cinema series.
+We’re currently working to decide what’s possible and will provide updates when that information becomes available.

 Will there be reduced seating available inside venues when you reopen to the public?

-It’s possible the Center’s safe return to presenting in January would be at reduced venue capacities.
+It’s possible the Center’s safe return to presenting would be at reduced venue capacities.
 If that’s required, we will do our best to keep season ticket holders close to their preferred seats.
-As we complete reopening plans, we’ll share details on the health and safety protocols the Center is implementing, and those that patrons and visitors must follow.
+As we complete reopening plans, we’ll share details on the health and safety protocols the Center is implementing and those that patrons and visitors must follow.

 How do I contact the Ticket Office while you’re closed?

 Reach the Ticket Office by phone at (574) 631-2800 and leave a message or email email@example.com.
 You’ll receive a response within one business day.

 The Center opened on August 7 for students, faculty, and staff to support the University’s academic mission.
 However, we can’t yet provide a date when the building will be open to the public.

 How can I stay connected to the arts during this time?

 You’re invited to stay connected by joining us on Facebook, Twitter, Instagram, and YouTube where you’ll find artist highlights, streaming recommendations, trivia, and more.
 And, sign up to receive our weekly email here.

 Where can I find more information about the University’s plan?